 Though the way tribal casinos exist in Alabama is a bit different from what you will find in most other states, they are still unable to be touched by state governments.
 In Alabama, there have been multiple attempts by the state government to, in some way, alter casino operations, but each of these attempts has come and gone with no success.

-A racino, as its name implies, is nothing more than a casino attached to a horse or dog track.
+A racino, as its name implies, is nothing more than a casino attached to a greyhound or horse track.
 In Alabama, the first and only racino opened its doors in the early 1980s.
 Unfortunately, the only things you can do at the state’s racino is participate in off-track betting and play electronic bingo.
 This has been the casino for more than 30 years and does not seem to be changing anytime soon considering the track is located on state-owned lands and not on tribal lands.

 The history surrounding not just casinos, but gambling in general, in Alabama is fairly straightforward.
 For the longest time, the state did not allow any form of gambling whatsoever.
 Electric bingo halls existed, but their legality tended to vary depending on where you were and even these laws changed frequently.
 To this day, the laws surrounding electronic bingo halls remains under dispute.